-One of the best things is the quiet roads.
-It may seem an effort to get here, as the nearest motorway ends at Ross-on-Wye, but it is so worth it.
-We have peaceful country roads and friendly people.
-There are beautiful gardens, quaint tea shops and craft workshops.
-There is plenty for the sports enthusiast.
-The rivers Wye and Lugg provide canoeing trips.
-There is plenty of walking trails to follow and pony-trekking is available.
+Do you like quiet roads?
+It may seem an effort to get here, as the nearest motorway ends at Ross-on-Wye or Ledbury but the effort is worth it.
+The rewards are:- beautiful gardens; quaint tea shops, craft workshops. swimming and fishing, canoeing and rafting even gorge walking.
+Footpaths criss cross the county so plenty to discover – always with a great bakery or pub nearby.
 England’s highest golf course is at Kington (10 miles) and there is another course at Wormsley (5 miles).
 Cycling is challenging and trails can be worked out and bicycles and trailers hired from Wheeley Wonderful.

 Hay-on-Wye is close by

-Upper Newton Farmhouse is perfectly placed to explore the gorgeous Marches borderland – we are just 2 miles from the Welsh Border so we have great walks, castles and stately homes close by as well as bubbling brooks and crystal clear waterfalls.
+‘Herefordshire Holidays’ cottages are perfectly placed to explore the gorgeous Marches borderland – we are just 2 miles from the Welsh Border so great walks, castles and stately homes such as Berrington Hall and Croft Castle National Trust properties.

 Hereford is only 12 miles away and the market towns of Leominster, Hay-on-Wye, Ledbury, Ross-on-Wye and Bromyard are all within easy reach: each have their own charms.

-The farmhouse accommodation is actually situated on the “Black and White Villages” trail which meanders through Jacobean cruck framed homesteads.
-If you choose to drive, cycle or walk the trail you will find it includes tempting tea shops, artisan craft makers and galleries, near to picnicking spots on the River Wye and a collection of high quality antique markets and shops.
+The farmhouse accommodation is listed on the “Black and White Villages” trail which meanders through Jacobean cruck framed villages.
+If you choose to drive, cycle or walk the trail you will find it includes tempting tea shops, artisan craft makers and galleries, near to picnicking spots on the River Wye and a collection of high quality antique markets and shops (Leominster).

 Events and things to see and do

 We have an updated monthly list of local festivals, fetes and one off events and use the locally produced ‘Broad Sheep‘ to keep up-to-date with the local music and craft scene.
-If you let us know what you are interested in we will be happy to forward information to you to help you plan your stay.
-The Small Breeds Farm at Kington for children and those born early is a must see.
+We can help you to plan your visit in advance especially with Covid restrictions meaning you still need to book certain attractions in advance.
+The Small Breeds Farm and Owl Centre at Kington for children is a must see.
 Pentre Farm at Presteigne is ideal for little ones to get close to animals.